RossBrunton/RThing/doc/task_submit_interface.md

 - `lesson-start` - Before all other elements except the messages, error and staff options.
 - `lesson-end` - After all elements.
-- `section-start` - Before any task which has an order with the first half equal to this' order and before lesson-end
+- `section-start` - Before any task which have an order with the first half equal to this' order and before lesson-end
-- `section-end` - Before any task which has an order with the first half greater to this' order and before lesson-end
+- `section-end` - Before any task which have an order with the first half greater to this' order and before lesson-end
 - `task` - Before any task which has a greater order, a section-end with the same order, or lesson-end